 The Michigan Engineering information technology environment is continually evolving.
-In order to keep the College of Engineering community informed about what happening on around the network, CAEN regularly posts news articles on this site, as well as urgent notices on the CAEN Service Status page.
+In order to keep the College community informed about what’s happening, CAEN regularly posts news articles on this site.
+Important notices about current and upcoming service outages can also be found on the CAEN Service Status page.

 This is a reminder that starting January 29, 2020, Duo will be required by the University for every U-M student on the Ann Arbor, Dearborn, and Flint campuses.
 As background, last Winter 2019 all U-M faculty, staff, and student employees were required by the University to enable Duo two-factor authentication.

 Many CoE students may already have Duo configured because CAEN implemented the requirement for Duo authentication on our remote access services back in Fall 2018.
 This upcoming change is separate, and more wide-ranging, since all U-M students will be required to use Duo for all U-M Weblogin services.